Get 80% off your plan for your first 3 months*

 • Staff hiring: Whether new employees will boost revenue

-ROI shows investment profitability as a percentage of your initial cost.
+ROI as a percentage: ROI shows investment profitability as a percentage of your initial cost, making it easy to compare different investments.

-ROI differs from rate of return in one key way.
-Rate of return measures performance over a specific time period.
-ROI focuses only on the total investment cost versus total return.
+ROI versus rate of return: Rate of return measures performance over a specific time period.
+ROI focuses only on the total investment cost versus total return, regardless of timing.

 How to calculate ROI

-The formula is: (net profit ÷ cost of investment) × 100 = ROI percentage
+The formula: (net profit ÷ cost of investment) × 100 = ROI percentage

 Here's an ROI calculation example: